CBD and Gabapentin For Dogs: Can Dogs Take CBD and Gabapentin?

 Good option but definitely not 1st line.
 Glucosamine Chondroitin MSM combo with Turmeric is a better 1st line options.
 Add CBD if this combo is not fully working by itself. –

-My dog was on carprofen (generic rimadyl) and gabapentin for his arthritis pain.
+My dog was on carprofen (generic rimadyl) and gabapentin for his joint discomfort.
 When I started him on cbd oil, I started with a much lower dose than what was recommended.
 Too much cbd too fast may cause issues like drowsiness or loose stool.
 While the cbd oil gradually increased, the other meds gradually decreased.
 As someone mentioned, it’s best to wean your dog off gabapentin slowly, don’t stop abruptly.
 My boy is only taking the cbd oil now and he is doing quite well.
 He even runs a little and he hasn’t run in years!
 Good luck with your pup! – Barbara Kalman LaVista

 I am using Cannanine cbd oil along with turmeric paste.
 I couldn’t be happier with the results. – Pam Smith